 124 Wonder Street – 775-324-1864 – (Downtown)

 Open weekdays 11am-midnight, Fri-Sat 11am-1am.
-Very popular local brewery/restaurant with two locations to serve you: One in the heart of the arts district, and the other is south of downtown, just a few blocks away across from the very popular Zephyr Lounge.
+Very popular local brewery/restaurant with two locations to serve you: One in the heart of the arts district, and the other is south of downtown.
 Features indoor and outdoor dining, serving imaginative dishes and brews.